RubykoAlex/T-spline-android-viewer/README.md

-2. Main used libraries:  newmat-lib (used for calculations), tspline-lib (T-SPLINE kernel), rhbuilder-lib (used for parsing of t-mesh fines and converting them into T-spline models)
+2. Main used libraries:  newmat-lib (used for calculations), tspline-lib (T-SPLINE kernel), rhbuilder-lib (used for parsing of T-Splines mesh fines and converting them into T-spline models)